tsotnep/ETSE_GDSP/README.md

 TODO:
-    what if i want to simulate two designs in separate shells? nicely print matrix from compare_matlab_vhdl_results.py
+    python script should read directories manually and compare all results automatically what if i want to simulate two designs in separate shells? nicely print matrix from compare_matlab_vhdl_results.py
     start working on AXI bus implementation